It's essential to your baby's development and packs a punch of health benefits. Let's get milk-acquainted.

 Eat for milk production

-- Garlic can also be used to help stimulate breastmilk production and increase your supply.
+- Garlic can help stimulate breastmilk production and increase your supply.
 Not keen on the taste of garlic?
-Try supplementing garlic instead.
+Try a supplement instead.
 No more garlic breath!

 - Oats are an incredible source of nutrients that are good for you and baby.
 They help build, maintain and increase your milk supply, and are thought to ease feelings of anxiety and depression.